johnwquarles/Cohort7Website/_students/charisse_lambert.md

 site: http://charisselambert.com
 ---

 Charisse is a media professional turned developer and designer.
 Lover of all things digital.
-Sports + dope DJ mixes.
+Sports junkie + collector of dope DJ mixes.